BarsaRanjeet/git-example/README.md

 # git-example
-This is a just git practice for Brainvire Infotech
+- This is a just git practice for Brainvire Infotech
+- This is a development branch

 ## git clone
 - git clone <link>